Caparisun/Linear_Regression_Project/README.md

 ![Picture](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/Pictures/Process.jpg)

-It was important to us to keep a flexible structure and an agile approach, to be able to handle bugs and errors that occurred during the process.
+It was important to us to keep a flexible structure and an agile approach, to be able to handle bugs and errors that occurred during the process, since we were unfamiliar with the data.

 To achieve this we set up a Trello board and tracked the tasks and our progress, the final board can be viewed [here](https://trello.com/b/8Yu5xqIA/fleur-delacour).